gchamon/sysrsync/README.md

 # sysrsync
-Simple and safe rsync wrapper for Python
+Simple and safe native rsync wrapper for Python 3

 ## Requirements